 Secure64 brings trust to the internet through its suite of purpose-built, secure, DNS-based network security products.
 The company was built on a foundation of security and has forged solutions that are self-protecting and immune to malware.
 Secure64 secures the DNS infrastructures of leading service providers, government agencies and enterprises globally.

-Secure64 is a privately held company which boasts deep technical and global experience in its leadership and technical staff.
+Secure64 is a privately held company founded by technology and financial veterans and boasts deep technical and global experience in its leadership and staff.
 It is the only DNS solution provider that has authored a secure micro OS, automated the deployment of DNSSEC and built self-protecting DNS servers.
 For more information, visit www.secure64.com